Jonathan India Player Props: Reds vs. Orioles

 Jonathan India At The Plate

-- India leads Cincinnati with a slugging percentage of .421, fueled by 27 extra-base hits.
+- India leads Cincinnati in slugging percentage (.419) thanks to 27 extra-base hits.

-- Among the qualified batters in MLB, his batting average ranks 67th, his on-base percentage ranks 45th, and he is 89th in the league in slugging.
+- Among qualified hitters in baseball, he ranks 68th in batting average, 41st in on-base percentage, and 91st in slugging.

+- In 72.2% of his 79 games this season, India has picked up at least one hit.
+He's also had 18 multi-hit games.

-- Looking at the 78 games he has played this year, he's homered in nine of them (11.5%), and in 2.9% of his trips to the dish.
+- He has hit a long ball in 11.4% of his games this year, and 2.9% of his trips to the dish.

-- India has had an RBI in 26 games this season (33.3%), including nine multi-RBI outings (11.5%).
-He has also driven home three or more of his team's runs in three contests.
+- India has an RBI in 26 of 79 games this year, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.